KishoreKu/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 Coursera Data Science Project

-Repository Contains 4 following files:
+Repository Contains 3 following files:

 1. CodeBook.md - describes the variables, data, and transformations
 2. README.md - Explains the analysis files is clear and understandable
-3. TidyData.txt = Result

 3. run_analysis.R, does the following:

 a.
 Download the dataset if it does not already exist in the working directory.<br />